chelsilarious/AutoDiff/docs/documentation.md

 ```

 ### Included Modules and their Basic Functionality
-We are using NumPy, UnitTest, PyTest, and inspect.
+We are using NumPy, UnitTest, PyTest, inspect, and re.
 We use NumPy to create numpy arrays for easier vectorized calculations in the overloaded elementary functions, and UnitTest and PyTest to run tests on our code.
-The inspect module in our new feature to convert lambda function inputs into their string representation of input functions.
+We us the inspect module and the re package in our new feature to convert lambda function inputs into their string representation of input functions, so that the functions can be more user-friendly.

 ### Test Suite
 Our test suite will live in the /tests directory and it will be tested by CircleCI.

 ### Package Distribution
-We will distribute our package by uploading it to test.PyPI so everyone can use it.
+We will distribute our package by uploading it to PyPI so everyone can use it.

 ### Notes
 We will not be packing out software.
 The code will be on GitHub and PyPI so it will be accessible by everyone.